RPX2001/EcoWatt_TeamPowerPort/docs/FEATURES.md

 ---

-## 📊 Web Dashboard
+## Web Dashboard

-See the main README for dashboard screenshots.
+See the main README for dashboard screenshots and features.

 ### Real-Time Features